sony/nmos-cpp/Documents/Dependencies.md

 ### OpenSSL

 The C++ REST SDK depends on [OpenSSL](https://www.openssl.org/) (to implement secure HTTP and/or secure WebSockets).
-It is compatible with the OpenSSL 1.0.2 series, the Long Term Support (LTS) release.
-OpenSSL 1.1.0 is quite different, and not currently supported.
+It is compatible with the OpenSSL 1.0 API, so the 1.0.2 Long Term Support (LTS) release is recommended.
+OpenSSL 1.1 is quite different, and not currently supported.

+1. Download and install a recent release
+   Notes:
-1. On Windows, an installer can be downloaded from [Shining Light Productions - Win32 OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)
+   - On Windows, an installer can be downloaded from [Shining Light Productions - Win32 OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)
      The [Win64 OpenSSL v1.0.2o Light](https://slproweb.com/download/Win64OpenSSL_Light-1_0_2o.exe) installer has been tested
+   - On Linux distributions, an OpenSSL package may already be installed, e.g. Ubuntu 14.04 LTS has version 1.01f

 ### C++ REST SDK